Device Solutions for Difficult Problems

 How do I learn how to use the Agee WristJack?

-Click here to watch the introduction to our informative tutorial DVD that not only shows the proper application of the WristJack, but also discusses the principles of treatment when fixing any distal radius fracture.
+Click here to watch our surgical technique video that not only shows the proper application of the WristJack, but also discusses the principles of treatment when fixing any distal radius fracture.
 You can obtain the full DVD by mail through our request info page.
-A detailed surgeon’s manual is included inside every WristJack sold or can be downloaded from this website.
+A detailed Surgeon’s Manual is included inside every WristJack sold or can be downloaded from this website.

 How does the WristJack work?